benjaminion/upgrading-ethereum-book/src/book.md

 A detailed explanation of the stages in a validator's lifecycle is [here](https://notes.ethereum.org/@hww/lifecycle), and we'll be covering it in detail as we work through the beacon chain logic.
 But, in simplified form, progress is as follows:

-  1. A 32 ETH deposit has been made on the Ethereum&nbsp;1 chain.
+  1. A 32&nbsp;ETH deposit has been made on the Ethereum&nbsp;1 chain.
 No validator record exists yet.
   2. The deposit is processed by the beacon chain at some slot.
 A validator record is created with all epoch fields set to `FAR_FUTURE_EPOCH`.
   3. At the end of the current epoch, the `activation_eligibility_epoch` is set to the next epoch.
   4. After the epoch `activation_eligibility_epoch` has been finalised, the validator is added to the activation queue by setting its `activation_epoch` appropriately, taking into account the per-epoch [churn limit](/part3/config/configuration#min_per_epoch_churn_limit) and [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead).